-If the OHT or QR Team are unsuccessful in locating the search subject immediately, the ASRC IC will have to initiate a large scale search effort.
-During the First Response Phase, he should have made plans for this contingency, so that a Command Post can be established and the Scratch Search Phase can begin when daylight and weather permit.
+If the Overhead Team or QR Team are unsuccessful in locating the search subject immediately, the ASRC IC will have to initiate a large scale search effort.
+The structures and procedures of the Scratch Search Phase are also useful in a protracted rescue operation.
+During the First Response Phase, the ASRC IC should have made plans for this contingency, so that a Command Post can be established and the Scratch Search Phase can begin when daylight and weather permit.

-During the Scratch Search Phase, the ASRC IC's will start with containing the search area and starting attraction tasks, if these have not already been done.
-The Scratch Search Phase will usually form the bulk of a search operation, and will consist mainly of active search efforts using air-scenting search dogs for less rugged terrain and areas with a high probability of finding the victim proper, and using small ASRC teams for scratch and sweep searching of places where there is a high probability of clues, and for rugged areas not suitable for the dogs.
+During the Scratch Search Phase, the ASRC IC's will start with containment of the search area and starting attraction tasks, if these have not already been done.
+The Scratch Search Phase will usually form the bulk of a search operation, and will consist mainly of active search efforts using air-scenting search dogs for less rugged terrain and areas with a high probability of finding the victim proper, and using small ASRC teams for scratch and sweep search tasks of places where there is a high probability of clues, and for rugged areas not suitable for the dogs.
 The details, of course, depend on the situation.